Lancaster High School (Ohio): Clubs and activities

 Lancaster's Latin Club functions as a local chapter of both the Ohio Junior Classical League (OJCL) and National Junior Classical League (NJCL).

 LHS had bolstered its journalism program in recent years, (though it does not stand as such today) reinstating its student newspaper, "The Eye of the Gale."
 The program has an average of 25-30 student staff members, and publishes the newspaper quarterly.
 In 2012 the organization began a student-run news site in an effort to involve students in the fluid media landscape.

 Lancaster, Ohio has always been known for successful theatre.
 Through community support, LHS puts on two major productions a year.
 In the fall, the school does a play, and during the spring, the school does a musical.
 LHS also has a chartered troupe of the International Thespian Society.
 Troupe 1848 is governed by the Educational Theatre Association and promotes theatre arts within LHS.

 Lancaster's marching band, the Band of Gold, has been highly successful over its history.
 The Band of Gold has qualified in the Ohio Music Education Association State Marching Band Finals each year since 1981.

 Athletics

 Golden Gales (Mascot)

 Lancaster High School has been known as the Golden Gales since the mid-1930s.
 Until that point, the teams went by the Golden Tornadoes, According to Dave Davis, a former LHS basketball coach, the name change came as a result of the receiving a new printing press.
 Due to the limitations of the column width, the full name wouldn't fit properly.
 One of the sports writers came up with Golden Gales and the name stuck.
 The unique name is not shared with anyone else in the state of Ohio.
+The mascot on the sidelines for various sporting events obtained the name “Gusto” after former Lancaster High School and Tarhe Trails Elementary school student Dominic Clarke won a contest at Tarhe Trails to name the mascot.
+He named the mascot “Gusto” based on the Skylanders video game character by the same name.
 The school and fans commonly shorten the name of the team by dropping the adjective and refer to the team as simply the "Gales" This is evident by the athletic website LancasterGales.com.